Explore how NHS Forth Valley’s R&D team is driving innovation through leading research.

 Fenofibrate is a tablet that has been used to lower cholesterol for more than 30 years.
 Previous results from sub-studies of trials looking into treatments for heart disease had suggested that fenofibrate might be able to slow the progression of diabetic retinopathy but more conclusive results were needed, and so the LENS trial was born.

 Coordinated by Oxford Population Health, the LENS (Lowering Events in Non-proliferative retinopathy in Scotland) trial compared the effects of fenofibrate with a placebo (dummy tablet) on the progression of retinopathy in 1,151 adults with type 1 or type 2 diabetes in Scotland.
-In Forth Valley, we recruited 113 participants, with 91 completing the entire study.
+In Forth Valley, 113 participated were recruited 1with 91 completing the entire study.

 Sponsor